 Know Before You Go

-Tours will proceed in all weather conditions, unless the site is closed by authorities for safety reasons.
-It is highly recommended to bring bottled water, sunscreen, hat and umbrella.
+Tours will proceed in all weather conditions.
+It is highly recommended to bring bottled water, sunscreen, a hat, and an umbrella.

 Stone bridge with arches over a river in Rome, Italy; buildings and trees in background.